OPCFoundation/opcua-webapi-dotnet/docs/DefaultApi.md

 <a id="settriggering"></a>
 # **SetTriggering**
-> SetTriggeringResponse SetTriggering (SetTriggeringRequest? setTriggeringRequest = null)
+> SetTriggeringResponse SetTriggering (SetTriggeringRequest setTriggeringRequest = null)